-Growing up black in America through Antwon Rose's eyes
+Antwon Rose's poem about growing up black in America has taken on a life of its own

 On the night of Antwon's death, she saw a video of the shooting that was posted on Facebook.
 The next day she learned the victim was her former student, a goof with an amazing smile.

-"That will never leave my head," she said.
+"That will never leave my head," she said of the video.

-Arthrell wondered what topic he had written about for his final project and searched for the poem.
+Arthrell couldn't remember what he had written about in 2016, and searched for the poem.

 It gave her chills when she read it last Thursday.